 PHASE ONE: ART MILL STUDIOS

-The Art Mill Studios are former offices located in a 2,970 square foot, former office space.
+The Art Mill Studios are located in a 2,970 square foot, former office space.
 It features private and communal studio space for up to 13 artists at affordable prices.
 The beautifully restored exposed brick and hardwood hallway just outside of the space will allow for exhibit space for tenants.
 All single studios are currently occupied but we are accepted applicants for our waiting list.
 The large studio (Studio 4) is currently available (see map below).

 - FAQ’s: Please review our Frequently Asked Questions below to determine if the Mill Studios are the right fit for you.